 Also available to local students is the Liberty Partnerships Program (LPP).
 This grant program works closely with the Norwich Campus to help students gain insight into the admissions, application and financial aid process for secondary education, while also providing a link to other outside services and agencies where students gain social skills, life skills, employment preparation and knowledge about living a healthy lifestyle.
 Students who participate in LPP and enroll at SUNY Morrisville upon high school graduation also are eligible to apply for a $500 one-time award.

 The SUNY Morrisville Norwich Campus also is proud to provide the community with a variety of workforce development opportunities.
 Our Human Services Institute involves partnerships with local human services agencies to offer trainings, conferences, professional development speakers and continuing education, and address quality-of-life issues that impact the community.
 Our Manufacturing Training Institute uses a hybrid method of hands-on learning, online instruction and portable equipment to offer local businesses customizable technical training sessions, either on our campus or directly at the worksite.

-We also have partnered with Golden Artist Colors, Inc., located in Berlin, NY, and the LPN to RN program at Bassett Medical Center, located in Cooperstown, NY.
+We also have partnered with Golden Artist Colors, Inc., located in New Berlin, NY, and the LPN to RN program at Bassett Medical Center, located in Cooperstown, NY.
 Employees are able to take advantage of courses offered at their jobsite with full support from their organization and SUNY Morrisville, as well as have the opportunity to take classes on the Norwich or Morrisville campuses.
 Courses are designed to promote degree completion while enhancing career skills for their role within the company.